TiChuot97/Reference/Data Structures/Segment Tree/README.md

 so that it becomes a persistent data structure.
 Consider the simplest example of Segment Tree, whenever updating a value, we modify ![olog] nodes of the tree.
 Then, in Persistent Segment Tree, instead of modifying the nodes, we can create new versions of these nodes.
-Hence, we add at most ![ologn] nodes per query.
+Hence, we add at most ![olog] nodes per query.
 To do this efficiently, we can either allocate a pool of nodes globally or we can allocate them on heap and on demand (the code example below uses the former).
 ```cpp